MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     By default, the scanner protects only Office file types, and PDF files when they are protected by using the ISO standard for PDF encryption.
 Other file types can be protected when you [edit the registry](#editing-the-registry-for-the-scanner) as described in a following section.

 For example, after inspecting files that have a file name extension of .txt, the scanner can't apply a label that's configured for classification but not protection, because the .txt file type doesn't support classification-only.
 If the label is configured for classification and protection, and the registry is edited for the .txt file type, the scanner can label the file.

+> [!TIP]
+> During this process, if the scanner stops and doesn't complete scanning a large number of the files in a repository, you might need to increase the number of dynamic ports for the operating system hosting the files.
+Server hardening for SharePoint can be one reason why the scanner exceeds the number of allowed network connections, and therefore stops.
+>
+> To check whether this is the cause of the scanner stopping, look to see if the following error message is logged for the scanner in %*localappdata*%\Microsoft\MSIP\Logs\MSIPScanner.iplog (zipped if there are multiple logs): **Unable to connect to the remote server ---> System.Net.Sockets.SocketException: Only one usage of each socket address (protocol/network address/port) is normally permitted IP:port**
+>
+> For more information about how to view the current port range and increase the range, see [Settings that can be Modified to Improve Network Performance](https://docs.microsoft.com/biztalk/technical-guides/settings-that-can-be-modified-to-improve-network-performance).

 ### 3. Label files that can't be inspected
 For the file types that can't be inspected, the scanner applies the default label in the Azure Information Protection policy, or the default label that you configure for the scanner.